Suzanna-Linn/slua/docs/new-release2.md

 I’ve gathered all the info I could find about the changes coming in this release.

-Scripts don't need changes neither to be recompiled to work with this release.
+Scripts don't need changes or to be recompiled to work with this release.

 *(this page updated on Monday, July 20th)*